BeTheMike/Meandering-Python/README.md

 **ip-calc.py**:  Basic IP calculator to give you the IP info based on a CIDR range and mask (i.e. 10.3.3.3/26)

 **bgp-peers.py**:  Juniper equipment specific.
 This will give you a basic menu and ask you what you want.
 1. Full peers.
 2. Partial (non-established peers) 3.
 Filtered (Only peers that have changed in the last 24 hours).
+It then provides the status of BGP peers per routing-instance.

+**vcenter-cluster-info.py**:  Auth's against vCenter.
+Put in any part of a name of your VM Cluster - it returns back the Cluster name, host's in the cluster as well as what VLAN tags are on the corresponding host's dvSwitch.